Mullikin Elementary School (Mitchellville, Maryland)

 Mullikin Elementary School was an early- to mid-20th century primary/grade school (Grades 1-6) located on Mt.
 Oak Road in Mitchellville, Prince George's County, Maryland, USA.
-The school, which served the local community from in or about 1919 until the end of the 1963-64 school year when pupils were transferred to the then new Woodmore Elementary School.
+The school served the local community from in or about 1919 until the end of the 1963-64 school year when pupils were transferred to the then new Woodmore Elementary School.
 Mullikin Elementary School is historically notable, locally and regionally.
 It was named after the Mullikin Family--James and his five succeeding generations--who owned the Mullikin's Delight plantation.
 Mullikin's Delight comprised the general area long ago known as Mullikin and in which Mullikin Elementary School once stood in Mitchellville, Prince George's County, Maryland USA.
 The significance of Mullikin's Delight is that it is listed as a Prince George's County historical site, with references to the family name and the fact that it was a slaveholding plantation, by the Maryland-National Capital Park and Planning Commission and noted in other historical pieces.
 Tying the history of the Mullikin family and Mullikin's Delight with Mullikin Elementary School, Washington Post newspaper columnist Eugene Meyer described in his April 6, 1996 article, "In a tale of two Mitchellvilles, similarities end with the name," a family currently living in "...Mullikin, [named] after the family for which a nearby school was named."